rocket-pool/docs.rocketpool.net/docs/guides/node/grafana.md

 ^^^^^^

 Next, we will update your Consensus Client.
-Open the systemd unit file you created when you installed your Execution Client and make sure it has the correct flags, based on which client you are running.
+Open the `systemd` unit file you created when you installed your Consensus Client and make sure it has the correct flags, based on which client you are running:

 ^^^^^^ nestedTabs
 ::::nestedTab Lighthouse